File Module - Linking to a File

 2. Hover your cursor over the dotted line between two activities.

-4. In the drop-down menu that appears, choose the Activity or resource option appears.
+4. In the drop-down menu that appears, choose the Activity or resource option.

 6. In the General section, type a brief, descriptive Name.
 This name will be used as the link to the file.

-The link appears in the course at the bottom of the topic.
+The file link appears in the course.
 It can be moved on the course page using drag and drop.

 Video Resources